Malamar: Critical reception

 Timothy Blake Donohoo of Comic Book Resources stated that Malamar's "idiosyncratic transformation, type and design belie a Pokémon who harbors immense powers", and cited how it was portrayed as using them for evil.
 While he felt their behavior in multiple instances indicated a possible genetic predilection for a misanthropic mindset, its name in both regions did too, with its North American name utilized the Spanish word for bad, mal, it's Japanese named utilized the syllable ma, meaning demon.
 Meanwhile, Screen Rants Carlyle Edmundson felt their portrayal in the anime helped indicate how dangerous actual evil Pokémon in the series could be, which she considered a terrifying concept within the scope of the series.
+Meanwhile, the staff of Chinese magazine Gamer also discussed Malamar's role in the XY anime series, seeing them as a surprise villain that caused a great deal of trouble before disappearing abruptly from the series.
+This led them to belief the character may have been planned for further use in a special episode of alongside series villains Team Flare, however they were disappointed to see the storyline appeared to have been instead forgotten.

 Polygons Patricia Hernandez described her reaction to its Mega evolution as "it almost feels like peering into the abyss".
 Further calling it less similar to a squid and more an Eldritch horror, it managed to magnify the Pokémon's existing tendencies while resembling a cross between Lovecraftian nightmare and the Pokémon franchise's Ultra Beast designs introduced in Sun and Moon, "except with rainbows".
-Giovanni Colantonio also for Polygon stated they had always hated Malamar's design due to it making them uncomfortable for reasons they could not quite identify, suggesting "the fact that it’s a sea monster with a beak" may be the cause, even while acknowledging squids have beaks.
+Giovanni Colantonio also for Polygon stated they had always hated Malamar's design due to it making them uncomfortable for reasons they could not quite identify, suggesting "the fact that it's a sea monster with a beak" may be the cause, even while acknowledging squids have beaks.
 By comparison, he considered Mega Malamar an improvement due to its "ribbon-like limbs and its bright rainbow colors", and felt it bore a resemblance to the DreamWorks Pictures character Megamind, though was unsure if that made the design better or worse.